filteredwaterdev/true-ai-export/bug-reports/anthropic.md

 regression looks smaller than it is from inside your systems.
 It is not small.

+A note on a related but separate issue: I and many other users have independently noted that large text pastes into the Claude input box are silently converted to empty file attachments.
+That is a distinct regression affecting the paste-in direction.
+It is not the focus of this issue or of the specific linked project, but it is noted here because it affects the exact same user population and compounds the impact.
+Claude web UI is broken.

 ---

 ## WORKING FIX — BUILT BY AN AFFECTED USER